 The basic idea of the landscape unit is that is reflects a set of characteristics which, taken together, constitutes a natural process.
 The soils, hydrology, wildlife, vegetation, and land forms are interrelated as a functional unit.
 The landscape units provide a framework for development that is based on the land's capability.
 Each piece of land is in a landscape unit.
 The landscape units which occur in the Elsie-Jewell planning area are Shorelands, Alluvial Lowlands, Alluvial Terraces, Coast Range Foothills, Sedimentary Uplands and Basaltic Highlands.
-Map 1 shows their locations in the Elsie-Jewell planning area.
-These landscape units should be evaluated and updated if needed based on input from the Oregon Department of Geology and Mineral Industries.
+Figure 1 demonstrates the profile of the landscape units, while Map 1 shows their locations in the Elsie-Jewell planning area.